lmarzen/libmltl/README.md

 - Python 3
 - pybind11

 pybind11 is used to create Python bindings for C++ classes.
-Install pybind11 be installed either as a system package from your linux repository or alternatively via Pip.
+Install pybind11 as either a system package from your linux repository or, alternatively, via Pip.

 For Debian/Ubuntu-based systems:
 ```bash